Ulme007/scheme-antlr/readme.md

   mvn compile -PPrintToken

 # ToDo
+* Add second visitor to collect all function definitions
+* Add type for a function (e.g. FunctionType)
 * `display` should use print not println
 * Add **newline** - print out a new line
 * Add comments to the grammar